shirleyar/social_media_scraper/README.md

 OR
 `node ./src/app.js <username> <password>`

+All scraped data is saved in a json file: `./scrapedProfiles.json`

 ## Open issues
 * favorite color decode need some more work.
 Decoded B value.
 Use of masks (hex FF0000, FF00) were no use.
 Need to check the relations between the returned values and the RGB in the website.